-Time is getting short to prepare your roof for winter’s onslaught.
-Temperatures have already plummeted in the Dayton area, and the snow and cold might be here to stay for at least another week.
+Time is getting short to schedule your winter roof optimization.
+Temperatures have already plummeted in Southwest Ohio, and the snow and cold might be here to stay.
 Our next period of mild weather might be our last for some time.
-Is your roof ready to keep you warm and dry for what all reports say will be a long and blustery season?
+Is your roof ready to keep you warm and dry for what all reports say will be a long and snowy season?

 Why Is Winter Roof Optimization Important